buyallmemes/blog-api/posts/20240422-testing-guideline.md

 ### Avoid ArgumentMatchers

 Avoid usage of `any()` or similar vague matchers.
-You should have a pretty good idea of what the parameter is, and can use a specific value instead.
+You should have a pretty good idea of what the parameter is and can use a specific value instead.
 And in case you don’t know, you can capture the actual parameter via [@ArgumentCaptors](https://www.baeldung.com/mockito-argumentcaptor) and apply the usual assertions on it.